 "There has always been a scramble because the potential here is so huge, meaning we have not explored what we have and we cannot give our resources away for anything.
 And judging by the statistics, China is the new sugar daddy for African states but some say it comes at a price, perhaps not as prescriptive as the IMF and Bretton Woods institutions but nevertheless has strings attached," she said.

-Like a true daughter of Kwame Nkrumah that she is, she was quick to discuss the simple solution to all of Africa's problem; and like her father, she put it in the fewest words possible.
+Being a true daughter of Kwame Nkrumah, she was quick to discuss the simple solution to all of Africa's problem; and like her father, she put it in the fewest words possible.